SAP-samples/abap-cheat-sheets/22_Released_ABAP_Classes.md

 - One example requires creating a demo interface.

-Expand the following collapsible section for descriptions and example code:
+Expand the following collapsible sections for descriptions and example code:

 <details>
   <summary>🟢 Class runner and data object displayer </summary>